-- 1. The defendant committed the crime of [name the specific crime of violence or drug trafficking crime alleged in the indictment] as charged in Count of the indictment; and - 2.
-He knowingly [used; carried] a firearm during and in relation to such crime.
+- 1. The defendant committed the crime of [name the specific crime of violence or drug trafficking crime]; and - 2.
+The defendant knowingly [used; carried] a firearm during and in relation to such crime.

 If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant guilty [of that charge].